eosrio/rs-abieos/README.md

 Test cases are being completely rewritten in Rust.
 They can be found in the `tests` directory.

-`bin-src/main.rs` is a simple executable example that demonstrates how to use the library.

 ## Pre requisites

 - Linux